CityOfNewYork/nyco-wp-boilerplate/README.md

 After a few moments, you will be able to open up `localhost:8080` to visit your site.

 # Configuration
 `.env` The configuration for `docker-compose.yml`.

 `wp.cfg`
-* `WP` The directory of the Wordpress site.
+* `WP` The directory of the WordPress site.
 * `THEME` The path to the main working theme.

-`sftp.cfg` SFTP Settings for getting the uploads directory with `bin/get-uploads.sh` (to be tested).

 `deploy.cfg` Slack message settings for the `bin/deploy.sh`.

-If you install Wordpress in a directory other than `./wp` you will need to change the configuration in `.env` and `wp.cfg`.
+If you install WordPress in a directory other than `./wp` you will need to change the configuration in `.env` and `wp.cfg`.